 Some visible glare when placed directly opposite bright lights or windows.

 The TCL QM7K is very good for home theater use.
 While there's a bit more blooming around highlights than you'd like, the TV's contrast is otherwise fantastic.
 The contrast leads to extremely deep blacks even when bright HDR highlights are on screen, which easily compensates for the TV's decent but unexceptional HDR brightness.
 The TV is also very colorful in HDR, although, unfortunately, it's not very accurate; color purists will want to get this TV calibrated.
 Thankfully, accuracy isn't an issue when dealing with how bright HDR content is, as it mostly follows the content creator's intent, even if it's a bit uneven.
-It also removes macro-blocking from movies streamed from apps and online sources very well, and it's also decent when upscaling low-resolution content.
-Stutter is kept to a minimum on this TV, although those sensitive to it will notice some.
+It removes macro-blocking from movies streamed from apps and online sources very well, and it's decent at upscaling low-resolution content.
+Like most TVs, there's some stutter in shots with slow camera movements, but not everyone will be bothered by it.
 Finally, the TV supports Dolby Vision and HDR10+ and passes through both DTS and Dolby audio formats, making it very versatile.

 Great black levels deliver deep blacks no matter the room context.